maxvfischer/DIY-CNC-machine/README.md

 ![attach_tensioners_and_belts_11](./images/build/frame/attach_tensioners_and_belts_11.jpg)

-The belt tensioners were attached to the belt tension sliders using fully threaded M8 screws, M8 locknuts and (20mm x 10mm x 2mm) washers.
+The belt tensioners were loosely attached to the belt tension sliders using fully threaded M8 screws, M8 locknuts and (20mm x 10mm x 2mm) washers.

 ![attach_tensioners_and_belts_28](./images/build/frame/attach_tensioners_and_belts_28.jpg)